pandadady/Machine-Learning-Course/apriori/README.md

 #Apriori
 ###1.Summary

-    It is a association rule analysis algorithm.
+    It is a association rule searching algorithm.

     Association rule means the rule of 2 item how to be difined have relationship.